 Page content

-During the project you will be adopted by a traditional Fijian family and work as a team to achieve a hugely diverse programme of projects, which are making a lasting difference to Fijian children.
+During the project you will be adopted by a traditional Fijian family and work to complete a diverse set of projects, which are making a lasting difference to Fijian children.
 You will also have the opportunity to go on guided adventure days and unique cultural experiences.

 Information Sessions